julien641/IRC/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This my personal project to create a internet relay chat.
+This is my personal project to create a internet relay chat.
 The goal of this project is to have a server owner host the server I created and customize the different roles, permissions, channel and many other features.
 Then a user using my client will be able to chat, play games and many other features with other connected clients.

  <a href="https://github.com/julien641/IRC/">
     <img src="main.PNG" alt="main" >